 Libraries and library staff can contribute to and partner with this community of content creators to develop information resources and improve access to information for citizens around the world.
-The core value of

-Opportunities for Academic and Research Libraries and Wikipedia: A Discussion paper open access to information that drives the Wikimedia communities resonates with libraries and library professionals.
+The core value of open access to information that drives the Wikimedia communities resonates with libraries and library professionals.

-A number of best practices exist for engaging these communities: in 2015, Europeana published recommendations for managing its relationship with the Wikimedia community as part of implementing the Europeana 2015-2020 strategy (Wyatt, 2015), and OCLC has been active in providing information to libraries via webinars on how to work effectively with Wikipedia.
+A number of best practices exist for engaging these communities: for example, in 2015, Europeana published recommendations for managing its relationship with the Wikimedia community as part of implementing the Europeana 2015-2020 strategy (Wyatt, 2015), and OCLC has been active in providing information to libraries via webinars on how to work effectively with Wikipedia.
 Many examples of successful collaborations indicate a variety of opportunities for libraries and Wikimedia chapters and volunteers across a variety of types of tasks.